sschepis/ai-resonator/tests/README.md

 # Quantum Semantic Formalism Tests

-This directory contains tests for the quantum semantic formalism implementation.
+This directory contains tests for the quantum semantic formalism implementation and mind resonance network.

 ## Available Tests